 Doing some yard work or gardening for the first this weekend?
 Ensuring that you have the right tool for the job will avoid excessive work, injuries, and provide the optimal result you desire.
 But how can you tell which gardening tool is going to be the best for you?
 A spade vs a shovel, for example.
-There are pros and cons to both like how a shovel will help ease the work of moving around loose material, whereas a spade can dig into hard surfaces and create loose material.
+There are pros and cons to both like how a shovel will help ease the work of moving around the loose material, whereas a spade can dig into hard surfaces and create loose material.
 It really depends on the project at hand, so let’s review and you can determine for yourself.

 In order to choose between two similar items, so similar that people often get the two mixed up, we have to break down their features and purposes.
 By sorting between the two garden tools, you can begin to see whether you should use a spade or shovel for digging.
 They each fall into their own categories of purpose and you, the user, can decide which one is best for your project.

-|Often narrow and pointed.
+|Spade||Often narrow and pointed.
 Blade is often concave.||Often Has A Shorter Arm||Often has a rubber grip grasp.
 No angle where the blade connects to the handle.||Best for digging rather than moving|

-|Flat and Thin and wider base.
+|Shovel||Flat and Thin and wider base.
 Can have a rounded blade to them.||Often Has A Longer Arm||Usually has an easy to hold handle.
 Shovel has an angle where the blade connects to the handle||Best for moving|

-- Enough for a full grown man to grasp and be mobile
+- Enough for a full-grown man to grasp and be mobile

 - Perfect for gardening or landscaping

-The length of a shovel from handle to base is often long enough for a full grown man to grasp and be mobile without having to bend much.
-A spade, while they do come in a longer length, are more commonly found in shorter versions because they are meant to be used at a closer proximity to the surface of the ground.
+A shovel often has a wide shape, curved blade, and flat edges, which is great for sliding underneath the material and scooping large amounts of it to move from one place to another.
+But a spade has a slenderer base and a pointed end.
+Furthermore, the shape of a spade end is usually concave, where a shovel is simply flat or only slightly rounded.
+The length of a shovel from the handle to the base is often long enough for a full-grown man to grasp and be mobile without having to bend much.
+A spade, while they do come in a longer length, is more commonly found in shorter versions because they are meant to be used at closer proximity to the surface of the ground.
 The blade of a shovel is often quite flat, which is great for the ease of slipping it tightly underneath the material you wish to move.

 Whether it’s a weed wacker, a rake, or a digging tool, there are different variations of each that help tackle certain tasks better than other versions.
 For example, a shovel can be found in a circular, square, or scoop shape.
 A spade can be long and slender, wide and angular, or even sharp on one side to slice through tough material.

 Given the choice between the two garden tools, I would definitely go with a shovel.
 The option to have a model that does both the tasks of each tool within one is very appealing.
 Cutting down on the number of tools that take up space in my garden shed is also a plus.
 When I have a number of different maintenance projects for my yard, I like the idea of pulling out one tool for most of them.
 While a spade is great for gardening, in particular, it just wouldn’t cut it for the other things my property requires such as spreading gravel, filling plant beds with soil, and clearing my decks and walkways of debris.

 So, taking everything into consideration, I would choose a shovel, and this model seems like the perfect fit: True Temper Long Handle Digging Shovel.
-Hopefully you found this information to be as helpful as possible.
+Hopefully, you found this information to be as helpful as possible.
 It may seem like such a minor decision, but keep in mind that a shovel can do the work of a spade, but not the other way around.
 Feel free to share and comment on what tool worked best for your project!